Ingress

 Authenticated tunnels (bring your Cloudflare account)

-When you want a long-lived hostname, create a Cloudflare tunnel token and a secret that also includes the tunnel name.
-The operator reads the secret and configures the tunnel.
+When you want a long-lived hostname, create a Cloudflare tunnel token.
+Use the CLI to create the secret and deploy the tunnel.

 apiVersion: stack-cli.dev/v1